AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/webhooks-usage-guide.md

 As part of the Webhooks response payload, Adobe Learning Manager will emit attributes required to uniquely identify an entity.
 These will be emitted in the same format and according to the standards used by the public API, ensuring that the webhook data is in sync with the public API data.
 View [Sample payloads](/help/migrated/integration-admin/feature-summary/webhooks-usage-guide.md#sample-payloads-for-the-events) for see payloads for the various events.

-## Using Webhooks to build an external DB or notification service
+## Using webhooks to build an external DB or notification service

 One of the use cases we've heard where Webhooks might be useful is for building a database on the customer's side.
 Adobe Learning Manager has its own database and schema, but customers don't have access to it.